smartdeveloper1030/facebook_pocketpartner_googlesheet/README.md

-# Facebook Meta Ads Management Bot 🌟
+# Facebook Ads Management Automation Bot 🌟

-Welcome to the Facebook Meta Ads Management Bot!
-This Python-based tool is designed to help users efficiently manage their Facebook Meta Ads by automating data collection and analysis.
+Welcome to the Facebook Ads Management Automation Bot!
+This Python-based tool is designed to help users efficiently manage their Facebook Ads by automating data collection and analysis.

 ## Overview

 This bot collects key performance data, including **Commission** and **Spend**, from:

 - [Pocket Partners](https://pocketpartners.com)
-- Facebook Meta Ads accounts
+- Facebook Ads Account

 Using this data, the bot calculates the Return on Investment (ROI) for various ad locations.
-If the **ROI** falls below 150%, the bot automatically removes those locations from ad targeting.
+If **ROI** falls below 150%, the bot automatically removes that region from ad targeting.
+If it exceeds 150%, it retains that region in ad targeting.

 ## Key Features 💡